parimalp/compute_acceleration_using_Vitis/README.md

 ```C
 posix_memalign((void **)&a, 4096, BUFSIZE * sizeof(uint32_t));
 ```
-Note that for our calls to `posix_memalign()`, we’re passing in our requested alignment, or 4 KiB as previously noted.
+Note that for our calls to `posix_memalign()`, we’re passing in our requested alignment, or 4 KB as previously noted.
 Otherwise, this is the only change to the code vs. app01.

-The software emulation result shows significate amount time are reduced in task `Set kernel arguments`, from 59ms to 3.5ms.
+The software emulation result shows significant amount of time are reduced in task `Set kernel arguments`, from 59ms to 3.5ms.
 On real hardware, the time saving is reflected in tasks like `Buffer Mapping`, `Write Buffers Out` and `Read Buffer In`.
 (UG1352 Chapter 3.2) The time shows in the lab may vary due to the performance difference of the CPU on the cloud.

 On hardware, time is saved from long burst read and write, against multiple short reads, which may result a long chain of Scatter-Gather DMA operations.
 The differences between software emulation and hardware is due to the memory model.
-In General, aligned buffer can save a lot of time.
+In General, aligned buffer can save significant amount of time.

 ### Section 5d: General Host Memory Allocation vs OpenCL Memory Allocation